-You know the great benefits that your wellness program can bring – improved engagement, productivity, employee well-being and satisfaction.
+You know the great benefits that your well-being and engagement program can bring — improved employee engagement, productivity, well-being and satisfaction.
 But do your employees know?
-It doesn’t seem like it.

-You’re not alone if your employees don’t seem interested in your wellness program.
-Our State of Workplace Well-being survey found 52.6 percent of employers surveyed said participation is the biggest challenge to the success of their program.
+You’re not alone if your employees don’t seem interested in your well-being and engagement program.
+The Limeade State of Workplace Well-being survey found 52.6% of employers surveyed said participation is the biggest challenge to the success of their program.

 The problem might be the way you motivate your employees.
-Financial incentives have become more and more popular in wellness programs, but are you using them to reward or punish employees?
+Financial incentives have become more and more popular in well-being programs, but are you using them to reward or punish employees?

-Financial incentives have been the natural next step for employers to include in their wellness programs.
-It makes sense – inspire employee motivation and behavior changes with the reward they want.
+Financial incentives have been the natural next step for employers to include in their well-being and engagement programs.
+It makes sense — inspire employee motivation and behavior changes with the reward they want.